zulip/zulip/templates/zerver/help/resize-the-compose-box.md

 # Resize the compose box.

-Zulip's compose box can be expanded, collapsed or stretched as desired.
+The zulip compose box can be expanded, collapsed or stretched as desired.
 The compose box has to be open.
 Read on [Open the compose box](/help/open-the-compose-box)

 ## Expanding the compose box.